 The amounts required for rinzai-sai debt service will be included in each RLG's future LAT subsidy.
 However, as the central government has seen shortfalls in sources that fund the LAT, we are monitoring the sustainability of the LAT transfer model, including the rinzai-sai debt service.
-The amount of rinzai-sai debt has been contained over the past few years, along with the improvement in local tax revenue, allowing to reduce the fiscal transfers to cover shortfalls.
-Nevertheless, the decline in local tax revenue from the pandemic will result in a temporary rise in rinzai-sai debt.
+The amount of rinzai-sai debt issuance has slowed down over the past few years, along with the improvement in local tax revenue, except temporarily during the pandemic, allowing Japanese RLGs to limit such debt issuance to cover shortfalls.